ishapatell1/golang-cohort-free/README.md

 # Details
-- Go lang free cohort was started on `3rd October 2024` and ended on `still going on`.
+- Go lang free cohort was started on `3rd October 2024` and ended on `4th November 2024`.
 - We have a dedicated #go-lang discord channel for discussions.

 ## Schedule